ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ipexplorer.md

 multitool_install_part: false   # Set to true if a sub-page of a multi-page article, else false
 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---

-[Arm IP Explorer](https://ipexplorer.arm.com/) is a cloud-based tool used to accelerate IP selection and SoC design.
+Arm IP Explorer is a cloud-based tool used to accelerate IP selection and SoC design.

 An Arm account is required to access Arm IP Explorer.
-To create an Arm account, register [here](https://www.arm.com/register).
+To create an Arm account, enter your e-mail on the [registration form](https://www.arm.com/register) and follow the instructions.

 ## Installation

 Arm IP Explorer is a cloud based tool and does not require any local installation.

-It can be accessed [here](https://ipexplorer.arm.com/) using any browser of your choice.

-## Licensing

-Arm IP Explorer does not require additional licenses to be setup for use.
+Access [Arm IP Explorer](https://ipexplorer.arm.com/) using a browser.

-## Getting started
+## Get started

 There are several [Tutorials](https://ipexplorer.arm.com/support) available to help you get started quickly with the Arm IP Explorer tool.